viztopia/sockets-drawing-app-namespaces-rooms/README.md

 ### PART 2 - NAMESPACES
 5. **CLIENT** - Create a new page for "private" drawing.
-  - Create a new folder inside the 'public" folder.
+    - Create a new folder inside the "public" folder.
 You can name it "private".
-  - Add a copy of your main html, css and js files to this folder.
+    - Add a copies of the public html, css and js files to this folder.
-  - Go to `localhost:3000/private` to make sure it is working
+    - Go to `localhost:3000/private` to make sure it is working.
 6. **CLIENT** - Create a unique namespace for this new private page.
-On the client, add the following code to the js file inside the private folder:
+Add the following code to the js file inside the private folder:
 ```
 //Open and connect socket to private namespace
 let socket = io('/private');
 ```
 7. **SERVER** - Create a unique namespace for the new private page.
-On the server, add the following code to index.js:
+Add the following code to index.js:
 ```
 //Create another namespace named 'private'
 let private = io.of('/private');
 ```
-8. **SERVER** - Update the logic for this "priavte" namespace.
-On the server, you can copy the entire `io.on()` function and then change `io` to `private`.  `io.on` should be changed `private.on` and `io.emit` should be changed to `private.emit`
+8. **SERVER** - Update the logic for this "priavte" namespace
+    - Copy the entire `io.on()` function and then change `io` to `private`.
+    - `io.on` should be changed to `private.on` and `io.emit` should be changed to `private.emit`

 ----
 ### PART 3 - ROOMS
-9: **CLIENT** - Allow user to create or join a room.
-You can use `window.prompt()` as a way to input a room name.
+9: **CLIENT** - Allow users to create or join a room.
+You can use `window.prompt()` to input a room name.
 ```
 //Input room name
 let roomName = window.prompt("Create or Join a room");